 If you file your taxes as a business (such as an S-Corporation), you’ll likely want to use your Employer Identification Number (EIN) as your TIN, in the EIN field.

 - Using the wrong name/business name

-If you file taxes as a business, you will likely need to use your business name on line 1 of your W9 and leave line 2 blank.
+If you file taxes as a business, you may need to use your business name on line 1 of your W-9 rather than a personal name.

 - Look for "name control" on your original EIN documentation

 We've seen several instances where publishers have been assigned an alternative business name to use only on electronic tax forms.
 If you know you're submitting the correct EIN on your tax form, but the form comes back invalidated, look for this on your original EIN documentation: